Andrew Sabiston

-Andrew Sabiston is a multi-award nominated Canadian children's television series developer, story editor, writer and actor with over 1100 episodes to his credit.
-His mother is artist Carole Sabiston.
+Andrew Sabiston (born 1965) is a Canadian actor, story editor, writer, and multi-award nominated Canadian children's television series developer, with over 1,100 episodes to his credit.

+Early life

+Sabiston was born in 1965 in Victoria, British Columbia to Carole (née Slater), a textile artist originally from England and Brian Sabiston, a research immunologist who had roots in Orphir.
+His stepsister is Andrea Robin Skinner.

 Early career

-An early start as a stage actor in his childhood with the Belfry Theatre, Bastion Theatre and Phoenix Theatre in his native Victoria, BC, led to being cast in Paul Almond's 1983 film Ups and Downs alongside classmate Leslie Hope which was filmed at their high school, St Michaels University School.
+An early start as a stage actor in his childhood with the Belfry Theatre, Bastion Theatre and Phoenix Theatre in his hometown, led to being cast in Paul Almond's 1983 film Ups and Downs alongside classmate Leslie Hope which was filmed at their high school, St. Michaels University School.
 He soon landed a starring role on the multiple award-winning Disney Channel/CBC television series The Edison Twins which ran for six seasons, was widely syndicated and earned him a Young Artist Award nomination for Best Young Actor in a Cable Family Series.
-Andrew Sabiston's first writing credit (Story Idea by) was for the Home Sweet Home episode of The Edison Twins, which aired in 1984.
+Sabiston's first writing credit (Story Idea by) was for the Home Sweet Home episode of The Edison Twins, which aired in 1984.

 Other film and television roles included starring in Paul Saltzman’s coming-of-age film When We First Met opposite Amy Linker in 1984, guest starring on MacGyver in 1987 (Hell Week; Season 3, Episode 9) alongside John Cameron Mitchell and appearing as a juror in the 1994 thriller Trial by Jury starring Gabriel Byrne, Armand Assante and Joanne Whalley.

 Children's television series

 Developer

-Many of the children's television series in which Andrew Sabiston has been involved are multiple award-nominees and/or winners airing internationally.
+Many of the children's television series in which Sabiston has been involved are multiple award-nominees and/or winners airing internationally.
 As of 2019, series that he has created, developed or co-developed include: The Remarkable Mr. King (based on the Mr. King book series by author-illustrator Geneviève Côté, Kiki & Nuna, Super Wings (Seasons 3,4 and 5), Ranger Rob and The Moblees.